ksalzke/completed-task-report-omnifocus-plugin/README.md

     * (If `includeFolderHeadings` is set to true) a bold heading for each top-level folder (where the folder has completed tasks)
     * (If `includeProjectHeadings` is set to true) an italic heading for each project (where the project has completed tasks).
     * A list of completed tasks, grouped under the applicable folder and project headings if shown (Note that the root project task will not be included in the 'task' listing if a project heading is already shown.)
 If there are multiple tasks (or projects, where project headings are shown) with the same name in a row (for example as the result of a repeating task) the task will only be listed once with (for example) `(x5)` appended.

+It also contains a Preferences action.

+## Preferences

+This action allows the user to set the preferences for the plug-in.
+These sync between devices using the Synced Preferences plugin linked above.
+Currently, the available preferences are:

+* **Day One Journal Name** The name of the Day One journal for the report to be sent to.

+* **Show Top Level Only** If this option is checked, the report will stop at the top-level task that has been completed; e.g if a task or project "Buy groceries" has subtasks "Buy potatoes" and "Buy milk", only "Buy groceries" will be included in the final list.
+If this is unchecked, the report will include all completed tasks that do not have children, or whose children are all hidden.
+By default, only the top level is shown.

+* **Include Folder Headings** If this option is checked, the report will include folder headings.
+By default, folder headings are included.

+* **Include Project Headings** If this option is checked, the report will include project headings.
+By default, project headings are not included.

+* **Bullet Point** This is a string to be used as the bullet point before each task in the report.

+* **Tags To Exclude** Tasks that have these tags will be excluded from the report.

+* **Projects To Exclude** Tasks from these projects will be excluded from the report.

 ## To Day One